sangmokhan/sangmokhan.github.io/index.md

 ## Research interests

-I am interested in interdisciplinary research centered around fluid mechanics, including wall-bounded turbulence, particle-laden flows, and multiphase flows, using direct numerical simulation, large eddy simulation, or Reynolds-averaged Navier-Stokes equations.
+I am interested in interdisciplinary research centered around fluid mechanics, including wall-bounded turbulence, particle-laden flows, and multiphase flows, using direct numerical simulation, large eddy simulation, or Reynolds-averaged Navier-Stokes models.
 By developing numerical tools, I aim to distill the chaotic and complex nature of turbulent flows into simple yet fundamental mechanisms that yield physical insights into fluid flows in various engineering contexts.

 Outside fluid mechanics, I am also interested in statistics, especially in probability density estimation.
 I worked with [Daniel Meyer](https://ifd.ethz.ch/people/person-detail.OTM2MDU=.TGlzdC80NzkwLDEwMTQwMjU1NDg=.html) at the [Institute of Fluid Dynamics](https://ifd.ethz.ch), ETH Zürich, on developing a smooth and adaptive density estimator in uni- and bivariate probability spaces based on the distribution element tree method.